Residencies

 About the artists:

 MATÍAS DE LA FLOR is a Peruvian trilingual actor, singer and theatre maker based in New York City.
 His theatrical focus is creating bridges through cultures; exploring the manifestations of language not just on the tongue, but in the body, soul and mind.
 Onstage in New York City, he’s been seen in Lincoln Center Theatre’s Tony Nominated Revival of Camelot.
 He is an original member of the ensemble, and covered the role of Sir Lancelot Du Lac.
-Also in the City, he was the associate director for Moisés Kaufman, on his workshop of Las Aventuras de Juan Planchard.
-As a writer & director, his new musical Romeo y Julieta; Limeño was produced by Jackie Alexander for the National Black Theatre Festival in Winston Salem, North Carolina.
-The show was later given a full reading with a cast of bilingual actor/singers in New York City.
+He is joining the Apple TV+ Hit Show Your Friends and Neighbors, playing Miguel, for its second season.
+He has also been seen on Law and Order: SVU.
+As a writer & director, his new adaptation of Bodas de Sangre is in industry presentations at New Perspectives Theatre.
+His new musical Romeo y Julieta; Limeño was produced by Jackie Alexander for the National Black Theatre Festival in Winston Salem, North Carolina.
+The show was later given a full reading with a cast of bilingual actor/singers in New York City and is in residency at NoMMA.
+He was also the associate director for Moisés Kaufman, on his workshop of Las Aventuras de Juan Planchard.
 Exploring new works will be paramount in this residency.
 As a teaching artist, he has an intimate private studio where he works on acting & audition technique, voice, and industry development.
 He also works with A Class Act NYC, teaching workshops and directing showcases.
-In regional theatre, Matías has been seen in Les Misérables (The Muny), and Jesus Christ Superstar (FlatRock).
+In regional theatre, Matías has been seen as Barrett in Titanic, at Ogunquit Playhouse, Les Misérables (The Muny), and Jesus Christ Superstar (FlatRock).
 He is an avid chef, poet, filmmaker, and connector of community, and holds a Bachelor in Fine Arts; The University of North Carolina School of the Arts, School of Drama.

 2007-present